gogins/cloud-5/README.md

 If you see warnings or errors, don't panic unless browsing localhost does not open a working Web site with playable pieces!

-It may be necessary to clear the browser cache and application cache to see the pieces.
+It may be necessary to clear the browser cache and application site data to see updated pieces.

 ## Debugging Hints